rswinkle/PortableGL/demos/README.md

 This uses a cubemap texture to create the reflective sphere + skybox demo.
 Partial flying controls (WASD + mouse).
 Unfortunately there is a bug that I've never bothered to track down so when you look around, the skybox wobbles.
-Just moving has no effect, only turning with the mouse.
+Just moving has no effect, only turning with the mouse which makes sense since the skybox is "infinitely" distant iirc.

 ### Sphereworld